KredeGC/KTL/README.md

 * Raw void* allocators - Do the actual allocation/deallocation and construction/destruction
 * Composite/synthetic allocators - Attach to other allocators to provide extra features on top

-Allocators always use an alignment of at least 8 bytes.
+Allocators always use an alignment equal to the `std::max_align_t` type.

-Raw allocators do not work like the STL `std::allocator` in 2 ways: Multiple instances do not share the same state, and they are untyped.<br/>
+Raw allocators are different from the STL `std::allocator` in 2 ways: Multiple instances do not necessarily share the same state, and they are untyped.<br/>
 If you make a copy of a raw allocator it may not be able to deallocate anything that was allocated by the original.<br/>
 If you want the state to be shared you can wrap it in a `shared<Allocator>` type, which will use ref-counting when copying and moving the allocator.<br/>
-You may also want the allocator to be thread-safe, in which case you can wrap it in a `atomic_shared<threaded<Allocator>>` type.
+You may also want the allocator to be thread-safe, in which case you can wrap it in a `atomic_shared<threaded<Allocator>>` type instead.

 All STL containers require a typed allocator with shared state.<br/>
 To make an allocator typed you can wrap it in a `type_allocator<T, Allocator>` type.<br/>